francescapalermo/francescapalermo.github.io/_pages/projects.md

 Hololyo
 ======
-An augmented reality application developed in Unity.
+Augmented reality application developed in Unity to be deployed on Microsoft Hololens.
 It allows amputatees to train the muscles of the forearm with a virtual arm